Black flight

 Black flight is a term applied to the migration of African Americans from predominantly black or mixed inner-city areas in the United States to suburbs and newly constructed homes on the outer edges of cities.
 While more attention has been paid to this since the 1990s, the movement of black people to the suburbs has been underway for some time, with nine million people having migrated from 1960 to 2000.
 Their goals have been similar to those of the white middle class, whose out-migration was called white flight: newer housing, better schools for their children, and attractive environments.
 From 1990 to 2000, the percentage of African Americans who lived in the suburbs increased to a total of 39 percent, rising 5 percentage points in that decade.
 Most who moved to the suburbs after World War II were middle class.

-Early years of residential change accelerated in the late 1960s after passage of civil rights legislation ended segregation, and African Americans could exercise more choices in housing and jobs.
+Early years of residential change increased in the late 1960s after passage of civil rights legislation ended segregation, and African Americans could exercise more choices in housing and jobs.
 Since the 1950s, a period of major restructuring of industries and loss of hundreds of thousands of industrial jobs in northeast and Midwest cities began.
 Since the late 20th century, these events led to reduced density in formerly black neighborhoods in cities such as Chicago, Detroit, and Philadelphia, which have also had absolute population decreases, losing white population as well.
 Since the 2000 census, the number and proportion of black population has decreased in several major cities, including New York, Los Angeles, Atlanta, Austin, Cleveland, Denver, Miami, San Francisco, Seattle, St. Louis and Washington, DC.

 In addition to moving to suburbs, since 1965 African Americans have been returning to the South in a New Great Migration, especially since 1990 to the states of Georgia, Texas, Maryland, and Virginia, whose economies have expanded.
 In many cases, they are following the movement of jobs to the suburbs and the South.
 Because more African Americans are attaining college degrees, they are better able to find and obtain better-paying jobs and move to the suburbs.
 Most African-American migrants leaving the northern regions have gone to the "New South" states, where economies and jobs have grown from knowledge industries, services and technology.

 Achieving higher education has contributed to an increase in overall affluence within the African-American community, with increasing median income.
 According to a 2007 study, average African-American family income has increased, but the gap with white families has increased slightly.